Flowpack/Flowpack.DecoupledContentStore/README.md

 This is needed so that the system knows which keys should be synchronized between the different content stores, and what data to delete if a release is removed.

+## Development

+- You need [pnpm](https://github.com/pnpm/pnpm) as package panager installed: `curl -f https://get.pnpm.io/v6.js | node - add --global pnpm`
+- Run `pnpm install` in this folder
+- Then run `pnpm watch` for development and `pnpm build` for prod build.

+We use esbuild combined with tailwind.css for building.

 ## TODO

 clean up of old content releases